ozjongwon/dynohub/README.md

 See Faraday's [Connecting](https://github.com/ptaoussanis/faraday#connecting)

+### Examples

+There are test cases in dynohub/test/dynohub/dynohub.clj

 ## License

 Copyright &copy; 2014 Jong-won Choi.
 Distributed under the [Eclipse Public License][], the same as Clojure.